-NIU Women's golf team unable to gain ground in final round
+NIU Women’s golf team slipped two spots in final round

-Kim Kester is in her third season as head coach of the Northern Illinois University women's golf program.
+Kim Kester is in her fourth season as head coach of the Northern Illinois University women's golf program.
+Since her arrival at NIU, Kester has raised the talent and competition level of the Huskie women’s golf program.

 A standout golfer for the Rockets, Kester is a two-time second-team All-MAC honoree and posted the second-lowest single-season stroke average in school history with her 76.5 mark in her junior campaign.
 In that season, she led UT with six top-five finishes and tied for the team lead with eight top-10 showings.
 She also helped the Rockets post a school-best runner-up finish at the 2006 MAC Championship.
 A three-time team captain for the Rockets, Kester was Toledo's MVP in 2006-07.